versionone/VersionOne.Client.Requestor/TECHNICAL.md

 And, [This example](http://jsfiddle.net/nXHSX/) is a classic dependent dropdown example.

-## Customer and Project-Specific Field Configuration File
+## VersionOne Customer and Project-Specific Field Configuration File

+So, how do we use Backbone Forms in the Requestor?
+We use it with a bit of help.

+### `fields.coffee` specifies form fields

 The file `fields.coffee` contains the set of fields and their datatype, plus a few other attributes.
 For scalar types, it's very simple.
 See the [Backbone Forms](https://github.com/powmedia/backbone-forms) documentation for possible values of the `type` attribute for form element types.